lgessler/hypatia/README.md

 # The nerdy explanation

 Hypatia listens to HTTP streaming response bodies on (1) a day of the week (2) at a certain time (3) for as long you tell her to.

 # TODO

-* Compile and distribute binaries
 * Fix OGG metadata
 * Automatic MP3 conversion
 * More forgiving time format